-Obviously, everyone has a bad day or goes through periods of sadness on occasion.
+Everyone has a bad day or goes through periods of sadness on occasion.
 However, if you find that you are feeling down for an extended period of time or you just cannot seem to get rid of your anxiety, you need to talk to someone.
-Many people are either afraid or cannot afford to go to a psychologist or therapist, but with online therapy, you can get the help you need without even leaving your home.
-This is especially beneficial to those who have a hard time talking to people (especially face-to-face) or have severe anxiety or panic attacks.
+Many people are either afraid or cannot afford to go to a psychologist or therapist, but by visiting an online therapist and participating in online therapy, you can get the help you need without even leaving your home.
+Seeing online therapists has become especially beneficial to those who have a hard time talking to people (especially face-to-face) or have severe anxiety or panic attacks.

 Why Choose Online Therapy?

-Being able to talk to someone in the comforts of your own home can make a world of difference to a person who has an extremely busy schedule, cannot take off from work, has no insurance, or those who just do not want to be judged.
+Being able to talk to an online therapist from the comforts of your own home can make a world of difference to a person who has an extremely busy schedule, cannot take off from work, has no insurance, or those who just do not want to be judged.
 There are many options for someone looking for online therapy such as one-on-one chatting with an experienced therapist, group chats with others who have similar issues, and video conferencing.

 How Do Online Therapy Sites Work?